Milt Jackson

-Milton Jackson (January 1, 1923 – October 9, 1999), nicknamed "Bags", was an American jazz vibraphonist, usually thought of as a bebop player, although he performed in several jazz idioms.
+Milton Jackson (January 1, 1923 – October 9, 1999), nicknamed "Bags", was an American jazz vibraphonist.
 He is especially remembered for his cool swinging solos as a member of the Modern Jazz Quartet and his penchant for collaborating with hard bop and post-bop players.

 A very expressive player, Jackson differentiated himself from other vibraphonists in his attention to variations on harmonics and rhythm.
 He was particularly fond of the twelve-bar blues at slow tempos.
 On occasion, Jackson also sang and played piano.

 Biography

 Jackson was born on January 1, 1923, in Detroit, Michigan, United States, the son of Manley Jackson and Lillie Beaty Jackson.
 Like many of his contemporaries, he was surrounded by music from an early age, particularly that of religious meetings: "Everyone wants to know where I got that funky style.
 Well, it came from church.
 The music I heard was open, relaxed, impromptu soul music" (quoted in Nat Hentoff's liner notes to Plenty, Plenty Soul).
 He started on guitar when he was seven, and then on piano at 11.

-While attending Miller High School, he played drums in addition to timpani and violin and also sang in the choir.
+While attending Miller High School, he played drums, timpani and violin, and also sang in the choir.
 At 16, he sang professionally in a local touring gospel quartet called the Evangelist Singers.
 He took up the vibraphone at 16 after hearing Lionel Hampton play the instrument in Benny Goodman's band.
 Jackson was discovered by Dizzy Gillespie, who hired him for his sextet in 1945, then his larger ensembles.
 Jackson quickly acquired experience working with the most important figures in jazz of the era, including Woody Herman, Howard McGhee, Thelonious Monk, and Charlie Parker.

-In the Gillespie big band, Jackson fell into a pattern that led to the founding of the Modern Jazz Quartet: Gillespie maintained a former swing tradition of a small group within a big band, and his included Jackson, pianist John Lewis, bassist Ray Brown, and drummer Kenny Clarke (considered a pioneer of the ride cymbal timekeeping that became the signature for bop and most jazz to follow) while the brass and reeds took breaks.
+In the Gillespie big band, Jackson fell into a pattern that led to the founding of the Modern Jazz Quartet: Gillespie maintained a former swing tradition of a small group within a big band, and his included Jackson, pianist John Lewis, bassist Ray Brown, and drummer Kenny Clarke (considered a pioneer of the ride-cymbal timekeeping that became the signature for bop and most jazz to follow) while the brass and reeds took breaks.
 When they decided to become a working group in their own right, around 1950, the foursome was known at first as the Milt Jackson Quartet, becoming the Modern Jazz Quartet (MJQ) in 1952.
 By that time Percy Heath had replaced Ray Brown.